ericvprice/rubric/README.md

 By using declarative ordering and conditional injection, extremely complicated conditional and configurable processing can be accomplished in a decomposed fashion while avoiding large methods or large "god" processing classes with many function calls.

-Transforming a complicated algorithm into a rules engine implemenation involves, at a high level:
+Transforming a complicated algorithm into a rule engine implemenation involves, at a high level:

 1) Translating input normalization statements into preprocessing rules
 2) Translating `if` statements and their bodies, or decomposed methods, into processing rules.
-3) Using the engine context to hold the local variables shared by rules that don't appear in the output.
+3) Using the engine context engine if necessary to coordinate and shared data between rules.
 4) Translate output normalization statements into postprocessing rules.

-From a development methodology standpoint, a rule engine help decompose complex processing into easily unit-testable rule classes.

 ### Engines

-Engines are created from rules that apply one or several input objects and/or an output object.
+Engines are created from rules and apply them to one or several input objects and potentially an output object for aggregation.
 Synchronous engines accept rules with synchronous rule implementations, and run their rules one after the other as determined by their dependency ordering.
 Asyncronous engines accept rules with both asynchronous and synchronous rule implementations, with the later being wrapped in asynchronous adapters.
-Asynchronous engines can optionally execute their rules in parallel, automatically determining what rules can be run in parallel given their dependencies.
+Asynchronous engines can optionally execute their rules in parallel, automatically determining what rules can be run in parallel given their dependencies, and process items in parallel as well.
+Support is offered for consuming `IAsyncEnumerable<T>`.

 ### Engine Contexts

 Engine contexts act as a per-execution temporary object stash where rules can loosely communicate with each other via a dictionary interface.
 In addition, contexts can hold global processing flags passed into the engine at executiong time.
 Care should be taken when using the stash:

-* Dependency relations should be used to ensure value are written before being read
+* Dependency relations should be used to ensure values are written before being read
 * When using parallelized processing in asynchronous engines, the rule execution order is not guaranteed unless dependency relationships enforce it.
 Be aware of possible race conditions.

 ### Rules

-Rules come in three flavors, in both synchrnous and asynchrnous varieties:
+Rules come in three flavors, in both synchrnous and asynchronous varieties:

-1) Preprocessing rules are conditionally applied to input objects before the other rule types are run.
+1) Preprocessing rules are conditionally applied to an input object before the other rules types are run on that input object.
-2) Processing rules conditionally apply input objects to the output object after preprocessing rules are run and before postprocessing rules are run.
+2) Processing rules conditionally apply and input object to the output object after preprocessing rules are run and before postprocessing rules are run.
 3) PostProcessing rules conditionally applied to the output object after the other rule types are run.

 All rules are constructed from two implemented (or fluently provided) methods: